 Jumping jacks increase heart rate and respiration, challenging your cardiovascular system.
-Completing extended sets of jumping jacks, and progressing the duration of your sets, will improve your aerobic fitness and endurance.
-Aim to move as fast as you can with good form, completing the full range of motion with each jump to maximize your fitness gains.
-Start with sets of 30 seconds and build up to several minutes or more without stopping.
+Completing extended sets of jumping jacks and progressing the duration of your sets will improve your aerobic

 Jumping jacks work all the major muscles in the lower body, strengthening your glutes, hamstrings, quads, hips, calves, and shins.
 The higher and faster you jump, the more power and strength you’ll develop.
 You can also wear a weighted vest to increase the intensity and load.
-Building leg strength through jumping jacks can translate to other exercises, improving your squat, deadlift, vertical jump, running speed, and ability to climb stairs.
+Building leg strength through jumping jacks can translate to other exercises by improving your deadlift, squat, vertical jump, running speed, and ability to climb stairs.